klwalker-sb/LUCinLA_stac/_sources/General_framework.md

 Characteristics of our processing include:

-* Use of standardized SpatioTemporal Asset Catalog **(STAC) methods** to search for and store satellite imagery A previous version of our processing protocol [here](https://klwalker-sb.github.io/LUCinSA/intro.html) ingested imagery from
+* Use of standardized SpatioTemporal Asset Catalog **(STAC) methods** to search for and store satellite imagery (with alternative option [here](https://klwalker-sb.github.io/LUCinSA/intro.html) to ingest imagery from Google Earth Engine.)
-        Google Earth Engine.
 New methods using STAC-based sources now allow for faster ingestion and processing as well as better standardization. (see [this site](https://stacspec.org/en/about/) for much more information about STAC)

-* array-based processing methods using **Xarray and Dask** along with physical gridding to maximize parallel computations on a modest
-        HPC computing environment
+* array-based processing methods using **rasterio, Xarray, and Dask** along with physical gridding to maximize parallel computations on a modest HPC computing environment

-* The opensource repo **[Geowombat,](https://geowombat.readthedocs.io/en/latest/)** as our primary toolkit for processing raster data at scale (Read more about Geowombat [here](https://geowombat.readthedocs.io/en/latest/))
+* The opensource repo **[Geowombat](https://geowombat.readthedocs.io/en/latest/)** as our primary toolkit for processing raster data at scale (Read more about Geowombat [here](https://geowombat.readthedocs.io/en/latest/))

-* Multi-sensor image standardization including BRDF correction and coregistration
+* Multi-sensor image standardization including BRDF correction and coregistration in following with the methods used to produce the harmonized Landsat and Sentinel data set (Claverie et al 2018)

 * Time-series smoothing